-NLA v Meltwater: court makes a reference to the CJEU on the issue of temporary copies
+NLA v Meltwater: the Supreme Court makes a reference to CJEU on the issue of temporary copies - .PDF file.

 The UK Supreme Court has handed down its judgment in the case of Public Relations Consultants Association Ltd (PRCA) and the Newspaper Licensing Agency (NLA) & Others.
 While expressing the view that merely viewing copyright material online (as opposed to downloading or printing that material) does not amount to copyright infringement, it has nevertheless made a reference to the Court of Justice of the European Union (CJEU) for clarification of its understanding of European law, given that the judgment will have important implications for many millions of people across the EU.